sharkson/angular-sharkbot/README.md

 # angular-sharkbot

-An angular front-end for the sharkbot chatbot API
+An angular front-end for the sharkbot chatbot API.
+Live Chat with sharkbot and import conversations.

 ## Setup